- Posted by Rodney Lynch in Home Inspections

 What To Expect With a Home Inspection

 You have been feverishly working to get your mortgage in place.
 You have been searching for homes online at a feverish pace.
 You have seen countless houses.
-Now that you have found the house of your dreams, inspection day is right around the corner.
+Now that you have found the house of your dreams, inspection day is right around the corner and you are getting prepared for the home inspection.
 This is usually one of the most exciting days for the buyer because they now get the chance to see the house in a more relaxed setting and have their first opportunity to carefully check out every inch of the property.
 Since this is going to be the last chance you have to look over the property until the final walk through that is just before closing, it’s important you make the most of the home inspection process.

 Here is everything you need to know about what is going to happen on the day of the home inspection;

 The most important day other than the one that you decided to buy a home is the home inspection day.
 Expect both real estate agents to be at the house, and you should plan on being there too.
 Depending on the home inspection service and the size of the house, the process could take anywhere from a few hours to half the day.
 The seller’s Realtor may be there to help the home inspector with any questions they may have.
 Most home inspectors will not have an issue with you following alongside them unless of course you interfere with their work or they are going to be on the roof or in a tight crawl space.

 Wear clothing you don’t mind getting dirty because you might be in an attic or in a dirty basement while checking out the house.
 Follow the inspector as much as you can in areas reasonably accessible.
 Don’t become a pest, instead, be a student and try to absorb as much information as the inspector gives.
 If they make comments about things they would personally replace, make mental notes.
 Although the final house report will reveal all those findings, hearing the home inspector firsthand is very helpful for many people buying a home.